Easy RV Hacks: 50 Tips to Improve Your RV Experience

 17. Square Storage Containers: Save space by using square containers instead of round ones to store food items in your cabinet or refrigerator/ freezer.

-18. Tupperware for Tissues: Place tissue boxes in plastic, to keep them from getting wet or smashed.
+18. Tupperware for Tissues: Place tissue boxes in plastic to keep them from getting wet or smashed.

 20. Plastic Container for Trash Bin: Create a wastebasket out of a dry food container.

-Kids’ Comfort Hacks
+Kids’ Comfort Camper Hacks

 21. Press n’ Seal for To-go Cups: Keep things clean by using Press n’ Seal to turn a regular cup into a travel cup.

-22. Shower Caddies for Kids Items: Use shower caddies with suction cups, to hold and organize activities for the kids, while on road trips.
+22. Shower Caddies for Kids Items: Use shower caddies with suction cups to hold and organize activities for the kids while on road trips.

 23. PVC for Makeshift Hammock: Use PVC pipe and cloth to make a front seat hammock for the kids to hang out in.

-RV Makeover Hacks
+Makeover RV Hacks

-24. Syringe for fixing woodwork: Fix warped veneer with a syringe and some glue to fill in small gaps.
+24. Syringe For Fixing Woodwork: Fix warped veneer with a syringe and some glue to fill in small gaps.

 25. Vinyl Flooring: Replace current floors with vinyl plank flooring.
-Pre-glued, and waterproof, they are easy to install.
+Pre-glued and waterproof, they are easy to install.

-26. Wrap your RV Cushions: If you don’t like to sew, use the wrapping method to re-upholster your RV cushions!
+26. Wrap Your RV Cushions: If you don’t like to sew, use the wrapping method to re-upholster your RV cushions!
 If you can wrap a present, you can reupholster your furniture — just wrap with fabric and secure the back with clothespins.

 28. Floor Mats or Yoga Mat: Place foam floor mats or a yoga mat under your bunk mattress.
 They provide insulation and comfort.